 - Dynatrace as a managed AWS workload, and as an option, have the network traffic to Dynatrace run over PrivateLink so that traffic never leaves AWS.

 - Automatic transfer of Dynatrace AI-detected problems (including affected instances and related events) into AWS services with AWS AppFlow data transfer service.

 We believe that Dynatrace and AWS together provide the answers required to understand workload health during Well-Architected Reviews, validate architecture decisions, and helps serve as the observability platform that complements and extends AWS monitoring.

 How to get started

-Solving operational issues has be designed into your application on day 1.
-Without that timelines get missed when monitoring has to be put in last minute.
-Well-Architected Reviews reviews force the conversation early, combining that with a well-defined execution mechanism will prevent concerns around transparency of the applications.
+Solving operational issues has been designed into your application on day 1.
+Without that, timelines get missed when monitoring has to be put in last minute.
+Well-Architected Reviews reviews force the conversation early, and combining that with a well-defined execution mechanism will prevent concerns about the transparency of the applications.

 As you embark on the AWS Well-Architected Reviews or are now looking for how to address risks and shortcomings identified from your review, sign up for a free 15-day trial here.
 Or, if you’re an existing Dynatrace or AWS customer, talk to your Account Executive or Customer Success Manager to learn how Dynatrace or one of our highly skilled and experienced solution partners can help you master the AWS five pillars.